Buyer Enablement 101: What it is and how to do it

 Coach your buyers

-Your prospects come to your sales team because your sales reps are the experts on your product.
+Your prospects come to you because they need help accomplishing a specific objective and believe your product may be a viable solution.
+Your sales reps are the experts on your product.
 Use their knowledge to coach your prospects into becoming product experts so that they’ll make more compelling purchasing arguments in internal meetings.
-For instance, provide them with the slides and information they need to give a persuasive presentation on your product internally.
+For instance, provide them with sales collateral that’s easy to share and contains the information they need to give a persuasive presentation on your product internally.
 Include any data or metrics that you would have used when presenting to the same type of audience.

 Your prospect will appreciate the push in the right direction and be grateful to have a bit of preparation work taken off their plate.
 By helping your buyer in this way, you help yourself—you have a person on the inside that can sell to their colleagues just like you would.

 After you’ve created a map, you can then start to determine which types of enablement would be best at the moment.
-For instance, documentation might be an excellent fit for some situations, whereas coaching and slides may be better for others.
+For instance, product documentation might be an excellent fit for some situations, whereas coaching or videos may be better for others.
+Ultimately, your goal is to create a fluid buying experience, help buyers to make an informed decision, and create sales collateral that can speak for you when you’re not in the room.

 Create educational content